mathigatti/midi2voice/README.md

 - python 2.7

 ## Usage
-It is used running the main script `midi2voice.py`, it has three parameters, the lyrics_file, midi_file, singer sex and tempo.
+It is used running the main script `midi2voice.py`, it has four parameters, the lyrics_file, midi_file, singer sex (optional) and tempo (optional).

 Usage example